Policymakers ramp up support as coronavirus shreds markets

 U.S. lawmakers and the White House neared agreement on a coronavirus economic aid package, with House Speaker Nancy Pelosi saying she hoped to announce a deal on Friday.

-Weary and confused travellers in Europe rushed to airports to board the last flights back to the United States before Trump’s travel restriction took effect.
+Weary and confused travelers in Europe rushed to airports to board the last flights back to the United States before Trump’s travel restriction took effect.

 “It caused a mass panic,” said 20-year-old Anna Grace, a U.S. student at Suffolk University on her first trip to Europe, who rushed to Madrid’s Barajas airport at 5 a.m. to get home.